VolvoRaggarN/TerrorGrabbarnADcNukebot/README.md

 # TerrorGrabbarnADcNukebot

-**Change the TOKEN TO YOUR TOKEN AND NOW CLICK ON THE LINK BELOW AND NOW CLICK RUN AND INVITE TO YOUR SERVER**
+**CLICK ON THE LINK 👇👇 AND CHANGE THE TOKEN AND NOW YOU CAN RUN THE BOT**

 https://replit.com/github/VolvoRaggarN/TerrorGrabbarnADcNukebot/